writefreely/chatfreely/README.md

 chatfreely train -c [blog-alias] -o 2
 ```

+#### Using with Write.as

+Write.as implements rate-limiting on its post-retrieval API that [requires an application key](https://write.as/me/applications).
+Follow the instructions there to retrieve yours, and then set an environment variable, `WRITEAS_APP_KEY=your-app-key-here...`, before training your model.

 ### Generating

 Finally, generate a brand new post, again specifying the order (`-o`) that you used to train the model: